International Building (Rockefeller Center): 1990s to present

 By the early 1990s, the International Building was 87 percent occupied.
 During that decade, the International Building contained a business center shared by several small tenants, with reception and communications services as well as conference rooms.
 The Rockefeller Group filed for bankruptcy protection in May 1995 after missing several mortgage payments.
 That November, John Rockefeller Jr.'s son David and a consortium led by Goldman Sachs agreed to buy Rockefeller Center's buildings for $1.1 billion, beating out Sam Zell and other bidders.
 The transaction included $306 million for the mortgage and $845 million for other expenses.
 The International Building's U.S. passport office moved out during 1998 and was replaced by a three-story New York Sports Club.
 A preservation dispute arose in May 1998, when the owners announced plans to enlarge shop windows on the center's Fifth Avenue buildings to two stories.
 The window sizes were reduced upon the LPC's request, and the modifications were approved in September 1998.

 Tishman Speyer, led by David Rockefeller's close friend Jerry Speyer and the Lester Crown family of Chicago, bought the original 14 buildings and land in December 2000 for $1.85 billion, including the International Building.
 The new owners opened several restaurants throughout the complex, including Campari and Brasserie Ruhlmann at the ground floor.
 Office tenants during the 2000s included investment firm AlpInvest Partners; stock-market indices provider FTSE Group; law firms BakerHostetler and Venable LLP; and radio network Premiere Networks.
 The Atlas statue at the entrance was restored in 2008.
 During the 2010s, office tenants included satellite television provider DirecTV, TV Guide Magazine, private equity advisory firm Campbell Lutyens, and Rockefeller Capital Management.

 In 2020, Tishman Speyer hired Gabellini Sheppard Associates to design a renovation for the lobby.
 The plans included cleaning wall and floor surfaces, adding recessed lighting, and creating brass niches beneath Ihara's lobby structures.
-The Lego Group also opened a Lego Store at the building in June 2021.
+The Lego Group opened a Lego Store at the building in June 2021, and the restaurant Le Rock opened there in late 2022.
+Gabellini Sheppard Associates' renovation of the lobby was completed by early 2024.